 It would also be best to work in a well-lit room that is also well ventilated area.
 When these steps have been accomplished, you can apply the first thin coat of the gel stain.

 Make sure to use a dark stain than the paint on the wood.
 Using a lighter color stain will do you no good.
-Furthermore, it is best to use a foam brush to apply gel stains on the painted wood.
+It’s also best to use a foam brush to apply gel stains on the painted wood.

 Dip the brush into the paint and apply the stain evenly on the surface.
 Make sure to lightly apply the stain along the natural wood grain in one direction.